 The EDUWASTE project is funded by the European Union.

-Every year, the food service industry produces millions of tons of food waste, with considerable economical (€18B) and environmental (4.5kg CO2; 7000 liters of fresh water/kg) costs.
-Thus far, initiatives to reduce food waste have not been successful: they are too time-consuming, do not provide actionable insights or are unable to measure waste streams.
-Thus, an accurate and efficient method that provides actionable insights by measuring how, what and when food is wasted is necessary.
+Every year, the food service industry produces millions of tons of food waste, with considerable economic (€18B) and environmental costs.
+Thus far, initiatives to reduce food waste have not been successful: they are too time-consuming, do not provide actionable insights, or cannot measure waste streams.
+Thus, an accurate and efficient method that provides actionable insights by measuring how, what, and when food is wasted is necessary to maximize food waste reduction.

 To achieve this, Orbisk has developed The Orbisk Methodology; an automated, AI-driven food waste monitoring system.
 Using the revolutionary Orbisk Methodology, kitchens can easily measure and stratify food waste in an automated manner down to preparation stage and single ingredients.
 Using the data collected, they can identify the most suitable waste reduction strategies, tailored to their kitchen’s needs.
 In previous pilots, The Orbisk Methodology successfully reduced food waste in catering kitchens, yet this critically depends on active engagement of the kitchen staff.